felipevfa/metrix-tec2/.github/CONTRIBUTING.md

 Remember to **add a test case** for your feature.
 PRs without tests will not be accepted.

+### Fixing Bugs

+If you are the author of a bug issue and know how to fix it, by all means do it!
+We will be very grateful, really. ^_^

 ## Project Structure

 ```***src***```: the location of Metrix's source code.
 This folder is divided into two subfolders: